-For implementing custom plugins, or supporting new monitoring/enforcement plugins, three steps are necessary: (i) implementing the monitoring/enforcement interfaces from rSYBL, (ii) adding the needed configurations (i.e., credentials or other pluginspecific information), and (iii) adding the primitive actions offered by plugins to the primitive actions description.
+For implementing custom plugins or supporting new monitoring/enforcement plugins, three steps are necessary: (1) implementing the monitoring/enforcement interfaces from rSYBL, (2) adding the needed configurations (i.e., credentials or other pluginspecific information), and (3) adding the primitive actions offered by plugins to the primitive actions description.
 The SYBL directives are not dependent on the plugins available, as capabilities are composed of primitives associated with the service or plugins.
 With this indirection layer, there is no need for changes in the SYBL directives when plugins are added or removed to rSYBL.

-More technical details on configuring and running the framework are available on the rSYBL wiki13.
+More technical details on configuring and running the framework are available on the rSYBL wiki. $^{\rm 13}$